 What’s in RCS?

 People want to communicate with brands in a simple, quick, and intuitive way.
 RCS offers a similar kind of advanced functionality as Facebook Messenger, iMessage, and WhatsApp do, but it is a built-in technology.
-This means you don’t need to download an app or switch between apps to contact different people or businesses.
+This means you don’t need to download a new messages app or switch between apps to contact different people or businesses.

 With RCS, brands can help customers take the next step with suggested smart replies and actions.
-Great option when you need specific feedback or have a time limit — with smart replies, users can respond with just a tap.
+This is a great option when you need specific feedback or have a time limit — with smart replies, users can respond with just a tap.

 Mobile messaging today is no longer just SMS.
 Will RCS replace SMS?
 Don’t rule it out.